Symbol

 • recursion → fractal

-Geometry is the structure the psyche recognises itself in; geometry is the only symbol that is also a law.
+Geometry is the structure that life recognises itself in; geometry is the only symbol that is also a law.
 Mythic symbols can be interpreted; geometric symbols operate.
 So π does not allow reinterpretation. Φ is not suggestive. √2 is not a metaphor.
 They are laws—symbol and function fused into one.
-This is why sacred geometry is sacred: it is the universe speaking in its original, self-consistent language.
+This is why sacred geometry is sacred: it is the universe speaking in its original, pure language.

 When you contemplate geometry, you are reflecting on the architecture of awareness itself.
 So geometry is the purest form of symbol because it is reality before story, meaning before language, consciousness before thought.
 That’s why ancient traditions—from Egypt to Greece to India—treated geometry not so much as math but rather as the mirror of the soul.